yip hero 3

 Interns who participate in the program will:

-• Earn an hourly wage of $15.80 for up to 20 hours a week for 6 weeks
+• Earn an hourly wage of Chicago minimum wage for up to 20 hours a week for 6 weeks

 • Attend workshops focused on career exploration, professional development, and more